tremarkley/front-end-knowledge/html.md

 What is progressive rendering?
 - This is separating the HTML into various chunks.
 Where you might load one component first and then load another component after the initial one finishes loading.

+Why would you use srcset attribute on an image tag?
+- srcset is used for responsive images.
+In the scrset attribute you can reference multiple image files and their sizes.
+Then with the sizes html attribute you can define which images to load based on the viewport size